 The output on high is remarkably stable for over an hour at ~2400 lumens, until the drop off to negligible.
 (Sorry, forgot to test cell voltage on this one).

-Medium is even more remarkably stable, and all the way for 1h40m, too.
-Over 100 lumens (around 1150 really) for over an hour and a half is very incredible.
+Medium is even more remarkably stable, flat all the way for 2h40m, too.
+Over 1000 lumens (around 1150 really) for over two hours is very incredible.

 On bench power, shuts off completely at 2.6V.